deniztzcn/revenue-recognition-project/README.md

 - **Discounts:** Apply discounts upfront costs, with specified time ranges and percentage values.

 ### Contract Management
-- **Upfront Cost Contracts:**
 - Create contracts with start and end dates, price including discounts, and support period.
 - Ensure full payment within a specified time range (3 to 30 days) to validate contracts.
 - Support single or multiple installment payments.
 - Contracts are immutable once created and can only be removed if needed.

 ### Revenue Calculation
 - Calculate current and predicted revenue for the company, specific products, and currencies.